-Our sterling silver (.925) katah jewelry is inspired by Cambodian prayer beads.
-Available in two styles of bead and necklace: angular katah with sterling silver chain (16 in. or 18 in.) or traditional tubular katah on a black synthetic rubber cord with a sterling silver clasp.
+Our sterling silver (.925) katah are inspired by traditional Cambodian katah prayer beads which were more commonly made from lead or low grade silver.
+Available in two styles of bead and necklace: angular katah with sterling silver fine chain (16 in. or 18 in.) or traditional tubular katah on a black synthetic rubber cord with a sterling silver clasp.
 Either style is a unique addition to any jewelry collection.

 Cambodian prayer bead (katah): Today in Cambodia, a wealthy woman might wear a single gold katah on a chain around her neck.
-More commonly, though, a Cambodian woman of more modest means might wear several or many silver katah on a cord around her waist and hidden under her garments.
-According to tradition, the Khmer (Cambodian) women would seek the blessings of monks who copied Buddhist scriptures onto small bits of palm leaf, silver, or more recently, paper.
-These writings were then rolled up and inserted into katah made from clay, bamboo, lead, silver or gold, depending on the woman’s economic status.
-After that, each monk would add his personal “magic” through a prayer offering.
+More commonly, though, a Cambodian woman of more modest means would wear several silver katah on a cord around her waist and hidden under her garments.
+According to tradition, Khmer (Cambodian) women would seek the blessings of monks who copied ancient scriptures onto small bits of palm leaf, silver, or more recently, paper.
+These writings were then rolled up and inserted into katah which,depending on the woman’s economic status, would be made from clay, bamboo, lead, silver or gold.
+After that, the monk would add his own personal “magic” through an offering of prayers.

 Questions?
 Out of stock?
 Email us.